-Due to my interest in Konkani Temples in Goa, and particularly our Kuldevata Ramnathi Devasthan I have been researching books on the Portuguese occupation in Goa.
+Due to my heritage and interest in Konkani Temples in Goa, and particularly our Kuldevata Ramnathi Devasthan I have been researching books on the Portuguese occupation in Goa.
 During the Portuguese Inquisition lasting more than 150 years (1560 – 1812), the Jesuits made a systematic attempt at wiping out the Konkani heritage in Goa.
 Konkanis were either tortured and killed, forced to convert, or give up their lands and migrate.
-And all our temples in the older Goa were destroyed.
-It was many other men-of-the-cloth, particularly Anglicans who spread the horrors of the Inquisition, and put political pressure on the Portuguese forcing it to end the Inquisition.
+In a desperate attempt at genocide, all Konkani temples in older Goa were ransacked, wealth stolen and destroyed.
+It was the men-of-the cloth, who spread the horrors of the Inquisition, and later Anglicans who put political pressure on the Portuguese forcing it to end the Inquisition.

-I have tracked scores of such books from the 18th and 19th century which shed a grim light on the atrocities of the Portuguese.
+I have tracked scores of such books from the 18th and 19th century which shed a grim light on the atrocities of the Portuguese, all in the name of their God.
 In the midst of an enormous amount of historical literature, there are always the revisionists, trying to cast a softer glow on the Portuguese Inquisition.
 This one by an ordained priest takes the cake.

 A few lines from his work and my related comments.